The Story of George and Maria

-She went to live with an aunt who didn't want her.
-She
+She went to live with an aunt and uncle who were bullied by

 was placed in a bedroom directly over a casino and brothel

 run by the mob on Galveston island.
-Her uncle and aunt
+High school was

-High school was tough.
-There was little money to spare
+tough.
+There was little money to spare and she wasn't

-and she wasn't allowed to date.
-Feeling like an
+allowed to date.
+Feeling like an outcast, Mrs.

-However, she did not expect to go to college.
-Where
+not expect to go to college.
+Where would the money

 Ballantyne said, was the break of a lifetime.
 Out of